dat2Cph/dat2-sportsclub/README.md

 ### Add some nice queries

 Add some of these methods to the MemberMapper class.
-As many as you can, and begin querying in Workbench to fine tune your sql-statements:
+As many as you can, and begin querying in pgAdmin to fine tune your sql-statements:

 7) Find the number of participants on each team
 8) Find the number of participants for each sport